marcozennaro/LocalTTNMapper/README.md

 LocalTTNMapper
 ===

-> Disclaimer: this system is in not way a sobstitute of TTNMapper!
+> Disclaimer: this system is not a substitute of TTNMapper!
 I suggest using it in addition to TTNMapper if you want to quickly produce a coverage map for a workshop/test/experiment.
-> It is expected that your application receives data from a GPS-enabled node in such a way that TTNMapper can map the data.
+> Your TTN application should receive data from a GPS-enabled node in such a way that TTNMapper can map the data.

 ![Example Map](map.png)